ReeceHumphreys/kesspy/docs/source/index.rst

 serves as a stand-alone version of the NASA Breakup Model in the scenario that you do not want the additional tools provided by ODAP.

-.. admonition:: Note - NASA Standard Breakup Model in Python is in development!
+.. admonition:: Note - python-sbm is in development!

    *python-sbm* is currently under development.
 As a result, the API may change, and some functionality may not work as expected.
 As such, until version 1.0, this package should be